ouchitaikoproject/OuchiTaikoProject/README.md

 <div align="center">
 <img src="images/Pictures/1000000000000753000009C464647684.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>
+**Congratulations!**

-**Congratulations!** Welcome to **"KillerQ's OuchiTaiko Project: Arcade Controller Build Guide."** You're about to build the most functional and comprehensive arcade-scale home Taiko drum controller ever designed.
-This open-source guide represents 8 months of research and development, bringing the authentic arcade experience home without the high cost.
+Hi, I'm KillerQ.
+Welcome to my  **"OuchiTaiko Project: Arcade Controller Build Guide."** You're about to build the most functional and comprehensive Arcade-scale home Taiko drum controller ever created.
+This open-source guide represents 8 months of research and development, bringing the authentic arcade experience home.

-The OuchiTaiko Project features a pioneering adaptive drum design—the first of its kind for any home arcade controller—addressing the limited availability and high cost of commercial units.
+Completing the OuchiTaiko Project will leave you with a pioneering adaptive drum design—the first of its kind for any home Arcade controller—addressing the limited availability and high cost of commercial units, or other units that claim to be professional.

 **Smarter.
 Simpler.
 Better.**

-Instead of complex analog circuits with operational amplifiers and custom PCBs, this design uses **adaptive software intelligence** to achieve superior performance through elegant simplicity.
+Instead of complex analog circuits with operational amplifiers and custom PCBs, this design uses custom-designed **Adaptive Baseline Software Intelligence (ABSI)** to achieve superior performance through elegant simplicity.

-All you need is enthusiasm and basic soldering and woodworking skills.
+All you need is your enthusiasm and some basic soldering and woodworking skills.
 The components linked in this guide create a perfectly functional controller when used together.
 Feel free to substitute compatible alternatives if you find cheaper options that achieve the same results.

 ### **What You'll Build: Next-Generation Features**